-The purpose of this Employee Information Guide is to establish a fair and uniform system of policies, procedures and expectations for all employees of the City.
+To establish a fair and uniform system of policies, procedures and expectations for all employees of the City.
 It is also the policy of the City of Chattanooga Government to comply with Federal, State and Local guidelines.
 Therefore, the City of Chattanooga Personnel Policies and Procedures are frequently reviewed to ensure compliance with applicable laws and regulations.
 Full understanding and compliance is expected of all employees in order that the most effective services possible may be delivered to the residents of the City.